-What are the objectives of the Tikvah Collegiate Forum?
+What are the objectives of the Tikvah-Beren Collegiate Forum?

 To connect young leaders on college campuses who care about the Jewish future with one another and with Tikvah’s network of world-class teachers and mentors.
 We offer “Great Conversations” seminars, which will include dialogues with religious thinkers, political leaders, academics, statesmen, and more.
 We also offer “Great Speeches” seminars, taught by leading scholars instructing on the greatest speeches of American and Israeli history.
-We will host discussions with leading professionals in various fields to help students find paths to their desired career.
-Lastly, we have developed a publication which will publish articles from our Forum members discussing interesting developments on their respective campuses related to Judaism, political activism, and more.
+Lastly, we host discussions with leading professionals in various fields to help students find paths to their desired career.

-Who is eligible for the Tikvah Collegiate Forum?
+Who is eligible for the Tikvah-Beren Collegiate Forum?

 Current undergraduate students are eligible for the Forum.

 Can alumni of other Tikvah programs apply?

 Yes.
 And please be in touch with our college programs staff directly if you have not already to let us know you are applying!